nanqube/Termony/README.md

 You can persist them to `~/.bashrc`, and run bash before executing other commands from Termony:

+If your computer is HarmonyOS 6.0, your terminal supports the sudo command, which allows you to write environment variables to the system environment variables.
+This way, when booting up, it will automatically enable the Termony command without having to enter bash on the terminal.

+run `sudo vim /data/service/el1/public/startup/profile` or `sudo vim /system/etc/profile` or `sudo /etc/profile`

 ```shell
 if [ -d "/data/service/hnp/base.org/base_1.0" ]; then
   export LD_LIBRARY_PATH=/data/service/hnp/base.org/base_1.0/lib